shawns28/auto-proof/README.md

 ### Config

-There are 3 default configs:
+There are 3 default configs in `auto_proof/configs/`:
 - For training: `base_config.json`, documentation: `base_config.md`
 - For client and mat versions: `client_config.json`, documentation: `client_config.md`
 - For pre-processing data: `data_config.json`, documentation: `data_config.md`

+Make sure to set your [cave token](https://tutorial.microns-explorer.org/quickstart_notebooks/00_cave_quickstart.html) in `client_config.json`.

+Set the correct paths to these configs in `auto_proof/code/pre/data_utils` which handles loading in the configs in various other files.

+### Neptune

+We use [Neptune](https://neptune.ai/) for experiment tracking.
+It allows you to see real-time logs, cpu/gpu utilization, save the state of specified files, compare experiments and view artificats/plots for each experiment easily.

+Make sure to set your [Neptune api token](https://docs.neptune.ai/api_token/) in `auto_proof/code/main/main.py`.

 ## Training

-Mention which part of the data you need

-### Neptune
+Run `auto_proof/code/main/main.py` if already on a gpu or one of the sbatch scripts like `sbatch/auto_proof/code/main/main_gpu64.sh` to start training.

 ## Visualization

 Visualizations are created using [PyVista](https://pyvista.org/).
 Reference `auto_proof/code/visualize.py` for further information on how we implement our visualizations.
 Our visualizations are stored as static html files that can be viewed interactively in a browser.

-To run visualization for an example root run `python -m auto_proof.code.visualize`.
+To run visualization for an example root, run `python -m auto_proof.code.visualize`.

 ## Evaluation

+Evaluation is done at the node-level and object-level.
+These metrics are calculated during the validation epoch in training.

+Node-level metrics are effectively deprecated and should only be referenced as a sanity check.

+Object-level metrics are calculated by treating errors as connected-components.
+There are various pre-processing steps done to the valication set to pick roots that are good candidates for this evaluation.
+More information on this can be found in `auto_proof/code/pre/train_test_split.py` and `auto_proof/code/object_detection.py`.

+To run object detection on a set of roots, run `python -m auto_proof.code.object_detection`.

 ## Whole Cell Prediction

 Whole cell prediction will fetch the full skeleton for a given root, create all the features, run inference on overlapping cutouts and finally produce a prediction for the entire root.
 Reference `auto_proof/code/whole_cell_prediction.py` for implemenation information.

-To run whole cell prediction for an example root run `python -m auto_proof.code.whole_cell_prediction`.
+To run whole cell prediction for an example root, run `python -m auto_proof.code.whole_cell_prediction`.

 ## Presentation

 The [Google Slides Link](https://docs.google.com/presentation/d/1TfCGLKy_9qY4UNYAZUvIV4orKXNUV_N0i5nORunV6TA/edit?usp=sharing)

-`auto_proof/data/figures/presentation` contains the final plots and visualization html files.
+`auto_proof/data/figures/presentation/` contains the final plots and visualization html files.
 The presentation should have links to these files in the speaker notes.

 `auto_proof/data/ckpt/` contains the model checkpoints.
 AUT-330 is the baseline experiment used for results.